 ignoreOtherModels true | falseDensity parameters:

-In clash and H-bond detection, whether to include only atoms in the same model as the residue being swapped; useful for preventing superimposed related proteins or additional copies of the starting structure from affecting the results.
+In clash and H-bond detection, whether to ignore atoms that are not in the same model as the residue being swapped; useful for preventing superimposed related proteins or additional copies of the starting structure from affecting the results.

 density map-modelClash parameters:

 Specify a map (volume data) to use for the density criterion.